The Unified Application Runtime for Java

 instances = 5

-The cluster resolves artifacts, loads slices, distributes instances across nodes, registers routes, and starts serving traffic.
-Convergence to desired state is automatic.
+The blueprint artifact carries slice configs, database migrations, and application settings.
+The cluster resolves artifacts, runs schema migrations, loads slices, distributes instances across nodes, registers routes, and starts serving traffic.
+One artifact, one command.

-The system survives failure of less than half the nodes.
-Not graceful degradation — actual redundancy.
+The system survives failure of less than half the core nodes.
 A 5-node cluster tolerates 2 simultaneous failures.
 A 7-node cluster tolerates 3.

 When a node fails, recovery is automatic.
-Requests are immediately retried on healthy nodes.
-A replacement is provisioned, connects to peers, restores state from a cluster snapshot, and begins serving traffic.
-No human intervention required.
+Requests retry on healthy nodes.
+A replacement provisions, connects, restores state, and begins serving traffic.
+No human intervention.

-Slice scaling — spin up more instances of a specific slice on existing nodes.
-Classes are already loaded; scaling takes milliseconds.
+Slice scaling — more instances on existing nodes.
+Classes already loaded; scaling takes milliseconds.

-Node scaling — add more machines to the cluster.
-The node connects, restores state, and begins accepting work.
+Node scaling — add machines.
+Node connects, restores state, begins serving.

-If TTM fails, the Decision Tree continues with default thresholds.
+If TTM fails, Decision Tree continues.
 No scaling disruption.

 Promise.lift(() -> legacyService.generate(request));

-One line to enter the Aether world.
-Start in Ember — single JVM, same process as your existing application.
-No worse than what you have today.
-From there, the strangler fig pattern: extract a hot path, deploy as a slice, route traffic, repeat.
+Start in Ember — single JVM alongside your existing application.
+Strangler fig from there: extract a hot path, deploy as a slice, route traffic, repeat.

-Each slice can be as lean as a single method — and that's the recommended approach.
-No operational tradeoffs for small slices because Aether handles all infrastructure overhead.
+Each slice can be a single method.
+No operational tradeoffs for small slices — Aether handles all infrastructure.

-One slice serving 50 instances during peak load while another idles at minimum.
-That granularity would be operationally insane with traditional microservices.
-With Aether, it's the default.
+One slice at 50 instances during peak while another idles at minimum.
+That granularity is the default, not a special configuration.

-JBCT patterns — Leaf, Sequencer, Fork-Join — compose naturally within slices.
-Each slice method is a data transformation pipeline: parse input, gather data, process, respond.
+JBCT patterns compose naturally within slices.
+Each method is a data transformation pipeline.

-Aether uses BSL 1.1, transitioning to Apache 2.0 after 4 years.
-This means:
+Business Source License 1.1, transitioning to Apache 2.0 after 4 years.